esphome/esphome-docs/esphomeyaml/guides/getting_started_command_line.rst

     pip install esphomeyaml

-Alternatively, there’s also a docker image available for easy installation (the docker hub image is only available for amd64 right now, if you have an RPi, please install esphomelib through ``pip`` or use :doc:`the HassIO add-on <getting_started_hassio>`:
+Alternatively, there’s also a docker image available for easy installation (the docker hub image is only available for amd64 right now; if you have an RPi, please install esphomelib through ``pip`` or use :doc:`the HassIO add-on <getting_started_hassio>`:

 .. code:: bash